blueprint-genetics/amiss/docs/research_plan/research_plan.md

 ## Data split

-Prior to annotation, we will divide the dataset into a *training set* and a *test set*, containing 70 % and 30 % of the variants, respectively.
+After parsing the annotated VCF into an analyzable format, we will divide the dataset into a *training set* and a *test set*, containing 70 % and 30 % of the variants, respectively.

 ## Correlation matrices